 Step 3: Looking for Intersection and Common Ground

-As discussed in Step Two, the key is to enter into a discussion with the acceptance, compassion and assertiveness.
-If you have the other person’s best interests at heart, it will shine through and this will lessen the risk of it descending into an exercise in cognitive dissonance.
+As mentioned in the previous steps, the key is to enter into any correspondence with acceptance, compassion and assertiveness.
+This will shine through in your communication and it will in turn lessen the risk of that communication descending into cognitive dissonance.
 I should say here what cognitive dissonance is.
-It has a number of slightly different meanings and definitions but for the purpose of this movement, the definition, according to Frantz Fanon is:
+Cognitive dissonance according to Frantz Fanon is:

 Sometimes people hold a core belief that is very strong.
 When they are presented with evidence that works against that belief, the new evidence cannot be accepted.
 It would create a feeling that is extremely uncomfortable, called cognitive dissonance.
 And because it is so important to protect the core belief, they will rationalise, ignore and even deny anything that doesn’t fit in with the core belief.